Mediation and arbitration

 Agreements reached during mediation However, in more complex cases, while essential terms may have been agreed upon at the mediation, the formal settlement documentation may be completed at a later date.

-Resolution of a dispute by arbitration is voluntary only in the sense that the parties cannot be forced to arbitrate if they have not already agreed to submit their disputes to arbitration.
-However, once the parties have agreed to arbitration and it commences, it is the arbitrator – not the parties – who has the power to make the final decisions.
+Resolution of a dispute by arbitration is voluntary only in the sense that the parties cannot be forced to arbitrate if they have not already agreed to submit their disputes to binding arbitration.
+However, once the parties have agreed to binding arbitration and it commences, it is the arbitrator – not the parties – who has the power to make the final decisions.
 However, it is also one of the most significant drawbacks to arbitration.

 The arbitrator essentially acts as a judge in that he/she reviews evidence, listens to testimony and hears legal arguments.
 Arbitration usually -- but not always -- involves a hearing attended by the parties, their witnesses and attorneys.
 The proceedings are less formal than court proceedings but more formal than mediation proceedings.
 The arbitrator may announce a decision at the conclusion of the hearing or issue a later written decision within a limited time period established by contract or law.
 A complete written explanation as to the basis of the arbitrator’s decision is not usually required.